mtceballos/SIRENAdoc/SIRENAcommandline.rst

 .. option:: --intervalMinSamples=<samples>

-	Minimum length (in samples ) of a pulse-free interval to use
+	Base-2 minimum length (in samples ) of a pulse-free interval to use

 	Default: 1024